 You can volunteer in one of Baltimore’s County public schools as a classroom assistant, tutor, or student mentor.
 Or you might speak about career opportunities or help with afterschool, music, or sports programs.

-Coursera is an education platform that partners with top universities and organizations worldwide, to offer courses online for anyone to take, for free.
+Coursera is an education platform that partners with top universities and organizations worldwide to offer courses online for anyone to take for free.

 TED (Technology, Entertainment, and Design) is a global set of conferences that address a wide range of topics within the research and practice of science and culture.
 The speakers are given a maximum of 18 minutes to present their ideas in the most innovative and engaging ways they can.
-Ted’s mission statement begins like this: “We believe passionately in the power of ideas to change attitudes, lives and ultimately, the world.
+TED’s mission statement begins like this: “We believe passionately in the power of ideas to change attitudes, lives, and ultimately the world.
 So we're building here a clearinghouse that offers free knowledge and inspiration from the world's most inspired thinkers, and also a community of curious souls to engage with ideas and each other.”
 The talks are available for free online.

-A list of 25 different free online education sites to learn everything from history to coding to a new language and so much more.
+A list of 25 free online education sites to learn everything from history to coding to a new language and so much more.
 Sites include the Khan Academy, Open Yale Courses, and Harvard Extension.